Audace-Sailing-Team/mothics/README.md

 - manage track saving
 - view available tracks

+> **Note**: the first startup should be done with an active internet
+> connection.
+Without it, needed CDNs will not be available and the
+> dashboard won't load properly.

 ## Integrated CLI
 Mothics includes a command-line interface (CLI) to manage tracks and system status.
 Ensure the virtual environment is active, and start the